-Trinidad black cake uses two uniquely West Indian ingredients: mixed essence and burnt sugar syrup.
+Trinidad black cake uses two uniquely West Indian ingredients: mixed essence—a perfumed combination of vanilla, almond, and pear extracts—and burnt sugar syrup, a dark, rich caramel concoction without which black cake is just an everyday fruit cake.

 - 2 3⁄4 cups cherry brandy